 Alice’s Garage on many projects around older and aging LGBTQI+ people through their Kinfolk and Embolden projects

+Founding member of Moonee Valley City Council's LGBTOI+ Community Working Group and Rainbow Tick Working Group.
 In the past, Sally has also worked with Victoria Police at the VicPol academy as a volunteer with their “Community Encounters” sessions talking with the new recruits, and with Eastern Health on their Rainbow eQuality Working Group

 (She / Her) – Baw Baw Representative / Event Logistics

+Kerrie Taylor is a Nurse who works for GLAAS as OHS and support coordinator and lives with her teenage son in Trafalgar.
+She is also our Logistics Coordinator and all-round amazing volunteer for the Gippsland Pride Initiative Gala in 2019.
+She is a proud lesbian woman who grew up Thorpdale and found her voice working in the local pub and pursued her qualifications in nursing as a mature aged student.
 She believes society is changing, but sadly not quick enough.
 And she says, while our young people may have better self-expression nowadays, this doesn't yet translate to improved mental health, suicide, or employment outcomes, or consistent acceptance in the general community.

+She is passionate about helping people, LGBTQIA+ accessible health services and multi-generational LGBTQIA+ experiences.
 Kerrie sees isolation and lack of connection (particularly in regional areas) as the biggest motivators for an annual event like the Gippsland Pride Gala, to bring LGBTQI+ people from across and to Gippsland, so that the lived experience for future generations and for all in the rainbow community, is continually improved.

 Kerrie is a founding member of the Gippsland Pride Initiative Inc.

-(She / Her) – Latrobe City Representative
+(She / Her) – Youth Representative